dunesage/dunesage.github.io/README.md

 ## Modeling

 Belgiu and Drăguţ (2016)[^2] mention that random forests have been implemented successfully to classify satellite imagery sourced from both commercial and governmental programs, including NASA (MODIS, Landsat, and IKONOS), the European Space Agency (WorldView-2), and Planet Labs itself (RapidEye).
-These models helped create maps of boreal forest habitats, tree biomass, canopy cover, and even insect defoliation levels.
+These models were used to create maps of boreal forest habitats, tree biomass, canopy cover, and even insect defoliation levels!
+The authors say

 I use a ***random forest of decision trees*** to classify Planet imagery in order to investigate the opportunities and challenges of this tool from a scientific perspective.